Peña's 18th-inning HR sends Astros past Mariners for sweep - WHIZ News

 KING RETURNS

+Felix Hernandez threw out a ceremonial first pitch to a deafening ovation.
 Hernandez spent 15 seasons with the Mariners but never had the opportunity of pitching in the postseason.
-Hernandez won 169 games and had a career 3.42 ERA, last pitching for Seattle in 2019.
+He won 169 games and had a career 3.42 ERA, last pitching for Seattle in 2019.

 SMOKEY AIR